fresh-eggs/fresh-eggs.github.io/xband_post.md

 I focused on ServerTalk messages that accepted and parsed user supplied data.
 In these I found one unbounded write to SRAM from the body of X-Mail messages.
 It was not very useful given the size constraints required to trigger the unbounded write.

 There is quite a bit of attack surface involved in all the parsing routines for these messages.
 I'm sure I missed some things.

+## Why though?

+For me this was an opportunity to learn about emulation development and explore early internet technology.
+It was dank, I would do it again.

+There isn't any practical application of this beyond the scope of the SNES Homebrew community or some potentially interesting tech for the speedrunning community.

 ## What is next